wp-plugins/adplugg/readme.txt

 * Ability to add your AdPlugg ads to your WordPress site from the WordPress Administrator with no access to the underlying source code required.
 * Ability to add you AdPlugg ads to any Widget Area on your site by dragging the AdPlugg Widget into that area.
 * Support for Zones allowing you to put different ads in different locations on a page.
+* Works with AdPlugg's Free and Pro versions.

 <strong>PS: You'll need a free [adplugg.com Access Code](https://www.adplugg.com/apusers/signup) in order to use the plugin.</strong>